predix-ui/predix-ui/_pages/develop/data-grid/define-columns.md

 The grid uses columns to decide how to render its data.
 Apps can use the `columns` property to show or hide certain columns, define how users can interact with columns, and change the way each column’s cells are rendered.

 # Use auto-generated columns

 If data is added to the grid before the `columns` property is defined the grid will automatically generate a set of columns.
 The first data object will be scanned, and each of its keys will be turned into a new column.
 The column name displayed in the grid header will be set to the key.
-The string renderer will be used by default.
+All columns are treated as strings by default.

 This approach works for simple use cases where the app formats and cleans the data before adding it to the grid.
 But relying on the grid to generate columns can lead to some unexpected outcomes:

 * Only the first object is scanned to generate the columns.
 If additional keys are defined on other objects but not the first one those keys will not be turned into columns, and the related data won’t be rendered in the grid.
 * Column names are copied exactly from the first object’s keys.
-If your the keys aren’t human readable or use camelCase syntax the grid headers will be hard to read.
+If your keys aren’t human readable or use camelCase syntax the grid headers will be hard to read.
 * All keys found on the first object will be turned into columns and rendered.
 If your data includes computed values only used for rendering your UI or non-human-readable values like database IDs you may not want to clutter the grid with that information.
 Creating custom columns is the only way to control what data is rendered by default.

 # Define custom columns

 Set the `columns` property on the grid to an array of objects to control which columns are shown and how users can interact with those columns.
 The grid will ignore data that is not explicitly referenced by one of the columns, allowing apps to control what data is shown to the user.

 There are many options that can be set for each column.
 The most basic column definition should include name and path: